-Admission Criteria Continued Stay Criteria Discharge Criteria All of the following criteria are necessary for participation in this level of care: All of the following criteria are required for continuing treatment at this level of care: Any of the following criteria is sufficient for discharge from this level of care: The youth is under the age of 19 years old; The member has a DSM-5-TR or corresponding ICD diagnosis; The youth no longer meets the medical necessity criteria for continued stay at an acute inpatient behavioral health, CBAT/ICBAT, YCCS, or CBAT ASD/ID level of care, however, is still experiencing emotional or behavioral symptoms in the home, school, community, and/or treatment setting.
-The youth requires ongoing monitoring and intervention to support transition work to identified disposition; The expected placement setting for the youth is not yet secured, and/or continued transition work is needed to ready the Member for placement; and The member continues to meet admission criteria and have medically necessary therapeutic needs.
-Another less-restricted level of care would not be adequate; The member remains without an identified or specific placement resource; The youth and parent/guardian continues to engage with support system which can include school system, state agency, community based providers, natural supports etc. The goals and objectives for TCU have been substantially met; An appropriate placement setting has been located, and transitional services are in place; The youth's therapeutic needs can be met in a less-restrictive level of care; Consent for treatment is withdrawn, and parent/guardian have identified alternative disposition; or The youth is at imminent risk to harm self or others, or sufficient impairment is present that they required a more-intensive level of care.
+All of the following criteria are necessary for participation in this level of care:

+- 1. The youth is under the age of 19 years old; - 2.
+The member has a DSM-5-TR or corresponding ICD diagnosis; - 3.
+The youth no longer meets the medical necessity criteria for continued stay at an acute inpatient behavioral health level of care, however is still experiencing emotional or behavioral symptoms in the home, school, community, and/or treatment setting.
+The youth requires ongoiong monitoring and intervention to support transtition work to identified disposition; - The expected placement setting for the youth is not yet secured, and/or continued transition work is needed to ready the Member for placement; and - The member has improved motivation, and/or insight and community supports are adequate to support recovery and engage in transition planning.